Having the ability to convert leads into paying customers is one of the most important skills in the digital marketing industry.

 Conversion Rate Optimization Tools

 This is a tool for testing the experience of your website users.
-With this tool, you can create user tests and get the opinions of your customers, employees, or any other persons.
-Your website users get to engage with you through live conversations, recorded videos, or live videos on what they think about your website.
+With this tool, you can create user tests and get the opinions of your customers, employees, or any other people.
+Your website users can engage with you through live conversations, recorded videos, or live videos to discuss what they think of your website.

-They can identify areas where they like and areas they think needs improvement.
-This conversion rate optimization tool can give you a lot of insight into how to optimize your website.
+They can describe areas they like and areas they think need improvement.
+This conversion rate optimization tool can give insight into how to optimize your website.

 Visual Website Optimizer (VWO)

-VWO is a tool for split-run testing, it can be used for a/b tests to ascertain what works and what doesn’t.
-With VWO, you can carry out experiments to test how a certain element on your website improves your user experience and conversion.
+VWO is a tool for split-run testing.
+It can be used for A/B tests to ascertain what works and what doesn’t.
+With VWO, you can carry out experiments to test how a certain element on your website improves user experience and conversion.

-This tool gives you ultimate control over your website and allows you to run A/B tests, Multivariate tests, and split URL tests.
+This tool gives you ultimate control over your website.
 You can also perform session recordings, surveys on your webpage, and heatmaps to optimize your website further.

-This tool provides you with a platform where you get the opinions of many professionals about your website ranging from designs to marketing questions.
+This tool provides you with a platform to get the opinions of many professionals about your website ranging from designs to marketing questions.
 You can find people who fit into your target audience to give you their thoughts about your products and site.

-Helio allows you to perform surveys and tests from its audience; it’s a testing platform that’s sure to help you optimize your site for conversion.
+Helio allows you to perform surveys and tests from its audience.

 With conversion rate optimization, you can achieve a lot on your website.
 Many businesses get traffic to their website but find it difficult converting them into customers.
-With conversion rate optimization processes, tips, and tools listed in this article, you can growth hack your business by increasing your conversions.
+The CRO processes, tips, and tools listed in this article will allow you to growth hack your business by increasing your conversions.

 Monday, July 6, 2020